 14 in whom we have our redemption, the forgiveness of our sins:

 15 who is the image of the invisible God, the firstborn of all creation;

 16 for in him were all things created, in the heavens and upon the earth, things visible and things invisible, whether thrones or dominions or principalities or powers; all things have been created through him, and unto him;

 17 and he is before all things, and in him all things consist."
 (Colossians 1:9-17)

 (Verses 9-17 are one brilliant, and beautiful sentence!
 This spoke of causality and order.
-The CAUSE was being filled with knowledge of God's Will and ALL spiritual wisdom and understanding.
-The EFFECT was to walk worthy and bear fruit and give thanks to God who created all things... things that are visible and things invisible.)
+The cause was being filled with the knowledge of God's Will and ALL spiritual wisdom and understanding.
+The effect was to walk worthy and bear fruit and give thanks to God who created all things: things that are visible and things invisible.)

 "6 And without faith it is impossible to be well-pleasing unto him; for he that cometh to God must believe that he is, and that he is a rewarder of them that seek after him."
 (Hebrews 11:6)

 Okay, we have learned that causality does exist, and there must be a first cause: God.
-The Bible called you a fool if you don't believe in God.
+The Bible called someone a fool that does not believe in God.
 How would you feel if God considered you a fool?

 If there is a God, who sets order to things, what role does that order play in our lives?
-If He created the universe and set the world into motion, there was a plan.
-If there is an effect for every cause; does that mean the FIRST Cause, God, is in total control of every situation?
-"Oh, no!
-Are we going to open up that predestination and freewill can of worms?"
-YUP!
+If there is an effect for every cause; does that mean the First Cause, God, is in total control of every situation?